nearform/commentami/packages/comments-react-components/README.md

 # @nearform/comments-react-components

-comments-react-components is a ready to use set of React components to add commenting functionality on existing React applications.
+`@nearform/comments-react-components` is a ready to use set of React components to add commenting functionality on existing React applications.

 It uses the [@nearform/comments-backend-\*][comments] packages as backend.

 The POC is just an architectural design attemp made to have a starting discussion point.

 The Components created use the new React Context API (> 16).

 ## Quick start